microsoft/BotFramework-WebChat/README.md

 ### As a component in your React webapp

-1. Include botchat.js and you will get a React component called BotChat.App
+1. Include public/botchat.js and you will get a React component called BotChat.App
-2. For TypeScript users there is a definition file called botchat.d.ts
+2. For TypeScript users there is a definition file called public/botchat.d.ts
 3. Pass in the appropriate properties (listed in botchat.d.ts)

 ### Directly in its own web page

-1. This method requires passing your Secret, and as such should only be used for local testing
+1. This method requires passing your Secret in the querystring, and as such should only be used for local testing
 2. Start a local web server (I use http-server) and aim your browser at `http://localhost:{port}?s={Secret}`

 ### Embedded via IFRAME